king-s-org/eiip.org.cn/experience.md

 ![Poster](assets/images/AMS_ML_Poster.png)

-- Led a team of 5 researchers to develop an ML framework for circuit design on GCP and a reinforcement-learning library for circuit optimization.
+- Led a team of 5 researchers to develop an ML service for circuit design on GCP and a reinforcement-learning library for circuit optimization.

 ### Links